Ecodev/graphql-doctrine/README.md

 ### Exclude a field

-All getters are included by default in the type.
-But it can be specified otherwise for each getter.
+All getters, and setters, are included by default in the type.
+But it can be specified otherwise for each method.
 To exclude a sensitive field from ever being exposed through the API, use `@API\Exclude`:

 ```php